TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/buttons/IconButton.md

 ```lua
 function IconButton(Scope: Scope): (props: IconButtonProperties) -> TextButton
 ```
-Initializes the IconButton component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is a button with an image on it instead of text.

 ## Default Syntax